NicoLobato/Transcriptomics-data_Supervised-learning-models/treatment_lasso.md

 str(prepared_data)
 ```

 The initial analysis will focus on the treatment type.
 As we see, the data consists of 206,574 gene expression levels from 24 individuals.
-This indicates that we have significantly more variables than samples, necessitating the use of a Logistic Regression model with Lasso penalisation.
+This indicates that we have significantly more variables than samples, necessitating the use of a Logistic Regression model with Lasso penalization.

 ## Study of the treatment type effect

-Before starting, we need to select only the columns relevant to this binary analysis, discarding Stem and Root types:
+Before starting, we need to select only the columns relevant to this binary analysis, discarding the Scion and Rootstock types:

 ```
 data <- prepared_data %>%
-  select(-c(stem,root))
+  select(-c(scion,rootstock))
 rm(prepared_data)
 ```